desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 * draft-thomassen-dnsop-dnssec-bootstrapping-01

-> Added PTR record at Signaling Name.
+> Added recommendation to create a PTR signaling record.

 > Added NSEC recommendation for Bootstrapping Zones.